 2013-2015 (Rivoli United): Played for Rivoli United where he scored 12 goals and was the second-leading scorer in Jamaica’s Red Stripe Premier League in the 15-16 season.
 In 2014-15, he scored 11 goals making a total of 23 goals in the past two seasons, the third most in the league since the start of the 2014-15 campaign.
 Overall at Rivoli, Burke has scored 25 goals in three seasons.

-In 2019, Burke earned his first call-up of the season ahead of of two matches: a Concacaf Nations League contest at El Salvador (March 23) and an international friendly at Costa Rica (March 26).
+In 2019, Burke earned his first call-up of the season ahead of two matches: a Concacaf Nations League contest at El Salvador (March 23) and an international friendly at Costa Rica (March 26).
+He started the first contest, his 17th cap, following which Jamaica officially clinched a berth in the 2019 Concacaf Gold Cup.
+He also made a substitute appearance in the second game.

 Signed by Philadelphia Union on December 21, 2017.
 He will occupy an international roster slot.